HaraldR42/modbus2mqtt_2/README.md

 - Improved modularization of code
 - Changed config file format to yaml:
     - All daemon options can (and should) go into the yaml file
     - Command line options still provided for compatibility.
-Commandline overrules config file.
+Command line overrules config file.
     - Introduced device specification.
 Hierarchy is now Device -> Poller -> Reference
     - Old CSV format still supported, but not all features are available.
 - Massively improved Home Assistant (HASS) integration
-    - Minimal integration almost out of the box, just obe option needs to be provided
+    - Minimal integration almost out of the box, just one option needs to be provided
     - Additional HASS properties can be set for each device and reference in the config file
     - Default option setting possible to reduce config file size
 - Optional printf like MQTT output formatting for references (only via yaml)
 - Optionally, references can have different modbus registers for writing than reading.
 Especially for supporting Wago devices.
 - "Publish always" extended to cyclic forced publishing (or always)
 - Modbus values published without retain flag.
-This changes the default behaviour from *spicierModbus2mqtt*, but can be switched on by option.
+This changes the default behavior from *spicierModbus2mqtt*, but can be switched on by option.
 - Cyclic publishing all values (even unchanged ones) in a configurable interval possible (not necessarily on every modbus read)

 ## Installation